Key Takeaways

 |---|---|

-GEO is not about ranking pages — it’s about becoming a source AI systems choose to cite.
+GEO is not about ranking pages.
+It is about becoming a source AI systems choose to cite.

 |---|---|